xucheng2024/sgeye/RENTAL_DATA_SETUP.md

 -- Create policy
 CREATE POLICY "Allow public read access" ON hdb_rental_stats FOR SELECT USING (true);
 ```

+**Quick Option**: You can also run the provided SQL script:
+- Go to Supabase Dashboard → SQL Editor
+- Copy and paste the contents of `scripts/create-rental-table.sql`
+- Click "Run"

 ### 2. Configure GitHub Secrets